payu-india/CMS-Chatbot/reference/Subscription/manage-recurring-payment-for-cards/modify-the-recurring-payments-for-a-card.md

     <tr>
       <td>
-        amount\
+        amount
         **mandatory**
       </td>

       <td>
         `float` This parameter should contain the payment amount of the particular transaction.

-        * \*Note\*\*: Type-cast the amount to float type\
+        **Note**: Type-cast the amount to float type
-          Depending upon the merchant use case, this value will vary.\
+        Depending upon the merchant use case, this value will vary.

-        \- It can be either 0 INR (for Net Banking) or min 1 INR (for Cards & UPI) in penny transaction use case.
+        - It can be either 0 INR (for Net Banking) or min 1 INR (for Cards & UPI) in penny transaction use case.

-        * In the case of first instalment use cases, this amount can be equal to initiate setup amount, but this use case will be supported only against selected Net Banking (ICICI and HDFC), all Credit / Debit Cards, and UPI
+        - In the case of first instalment use cases, this amount can be equal to initiate setup amount, but this use case will be supported only against selected Net Banking (ICICI and HDFC), all Credit / Debit Cards, and UPI
       </td>

       <td>